 \subsection{Label Taxonomy Structure}\label{subsec:label-taxonomy-and-hierarchy}

 To exploit the hierarchical relationships between thoracic abnormalities, the first step is to define a disease taxonomy that demonstrates different abnormalities' interrelationships.
 In this taxonomy, diseases are structured hierarchically in a graph, with higher levels representing broader disease categories and lower levels representing more nuanced distinctions between related diseases.
 The taxonomy is structured such that if a disease is present then its parent disease is also present.
-Furthermore, in the presence of multiple parent classes for a given child class, the taxonomy structure only utilizes the more dominant parent (e.g., if class $c_1$ has two parent classes $c_3$ and $c_5$ , while the $c_5$ is also the parent of $c_3$ class, in this scenario, we assume $c_5$ as the parent class of both $c_1$ and $c_3$.
+Furthermore, in the presence of multiple parent classes for a given child class, the taxonomy structure only utilizes the more dominant parent (e.g., if class $c_1$ has two parent classes $c_3$ and $c_5$, while the $c_5$ is also the parent of $c_3$ class (it's both the parent and grandparent of $c_1$ class according to the taxonomy), in this scenario, we assume $c_5$ as the parent class of both $c_1$ and $c_3$).

-For example, pleural effusion and pneumothorax can be classified as subcategories of pleural abnormalities, whereas atelectasis and consolidation can be classified under pulmonary opacity.
+For example, pleural effusion and pneumothorax can be classified as subcategories of pleural abnormalities, whereas atelectasis and consolidation can be classified under pulmonary opacity~\cite{irvin_CheXpert_2019}.
 This hierarchical structure enables the model to take advantage of the relationships between diseases to improve its classification performance.

 In medical imaging, classes are frequently organized as graphs to represent the hierarchical relationships between different classes.
 For example, a graph can be used to represent the human body's organs, with each node representing a different organ and the edges representing the relationships between organs (e.g., the liver is part of the abdominal cavity).
 Using a graph structure for labels in medical imaging has a number of advantages, including improved accuracy and interpretability of classification algorithms, which are essential for making sense of the vast amounts of data generated by medical imaging technologies.
 In medical imaging, hierarchies of labels are typically constructed by subject matter experts with a comprehensive understanding of human anatomy and physiology, such as radiologists.

-A comprehensive label taxonomy for lung diseases was developed based on the taxonomies presented by Irvin~\cite{irvin_CheXpert_2019} for the CheXpert dataset and Chen~\cite{chen_Deep_2020} for the PADCHEST~\cite{bustos_Padchest_2020} and the CXR arm of the prostate, lung, colorectal and ovarian (PLCO)~\cite{gohagan_Prostate_2000} datasets.
-This unified taxonomical structure (explained in Section~\ref{subsec:label-taxonomy-and-hierarchy} is designed to be applied to various chest radiography datasets.
-The developed taxonomy structure is depicted in Figure~\ref{fig:taxonomy.fig.1.taxonomy_structure}.
+To create the label taxonomy shown in Figure~\ref{fig:taxonomy.fig.1.taxonomy_structure}, we combined the taxonomies provided by Irvin~\cite{irvin_CheXpert_2019} for the CheXpert dataset, Chen~\cite{chen_Deep_2020} for the PADCHEST~\cite{bustos_Padchest_2020} and the CXR portion of the prostate, lung, colorectal and ovarian (PLCO) dataset~\cite{gohagan_Prostate_2000}.

+In order to maintain uniformity, we adopted the renaming scheme introduced by Cohen~\cite{cohen_TorchXRayVision_2022} for the pathology names.
+Subsequently, the key pathologies were identified and extracted to build the hierarchical taxonomy structure illustrated in Figure~\ref{fig:taxonomy.fig.1.taxonomy_structure}.

 \subsection{Approach 1: Conditional Predicted Probability}\label{subsec:taxonomy.method.approach1}